valiantCreator/last-checked-in-app/README.md

 - `backend/server.js`
     - **Purpose:** The entry point and core of the backend application.
     - **Key Logic:**
-        - Initializes the Express.js server.
+        - Initializes the Express.js server and connects to the PostgreSQL database.
-        - Connects to the PostgreSQL database.
+        - **(UPDATED)** Implements application-wide API rate limiting and Zod validation schemas for all incoming data.
-        - Defines all API endpoints (e.g., `GET /api/contacts`, `POST /api/contacts/:id/checkin`, `PUT /api/contacts/:id/pin`).
+        - Defines all API endpoints, including new endpoints for batch operations and fetching the archived count.
         - Contains the `node-cron` scheduled job for sending daily push notifications.

 ### Frontend